tomboszko/PIXELBOTS/README.md

 **WARNING: When asking to write your seedphrase, make it carefully because it's your PRIVATE  key to access wallet.**

+The NFT will be minted on Sepolia Testnet, it's a test blockchain who mimic Ethereum Mainnet.
+If you want to interact with Sepolia, you need to add it to your wallet, 2 options:

+1 Go to [Alchemy](https://www.alchemy.com/overviews/sepolia-testnet) to see docs and how to add manually Sepolia to your wallet.

+2 Got to [Chainlist](https://chainlist.org/?search=Sepolia&testnets=true) connect your wallet to the site, then search(including testnets) for Sepolia  with `id:11155111` then add it to your wallet.

 ### Features

 - Connect to MetaMask wallet